Serving all people by providing personalized health and wellness through exemplary care, education and research.

 If you have any concerns about sexual activity, ask your doctor or nurse.
 It’s important to not let fear keep you from avoiding intimacy.

 Report vaginal discharge or bleeding, fever, or pain to your doctor or nurse.
 These side effects can be treated so they won’t influence your sexual response.

-Discuss treatment options with your health care team if you have menopausal symptoms because of cancer treatment.
+Discuss treatment options with your healthcare team if you have menopause symptoms because of cancer treatment.

 It might be helpful to talk to social workers, counselors, or other women in support groups.
 Your doctor or nurse may be able to refer you to someone.

 After cancer treatment, one thing that can help you maintain or restore sexual energy is to focus on your physical recovery by eating a healthy diet and being active.
 This can help you feel better mentally and physically.
 Remember that your partner is also affected by your cancer, so talk about both of your feelings and fears.
 It can also help to explore different ways of showing love, such as hugging and holding, stroking and caressing, or talking.
 When you are being intimate, use these tips to help make the experience a positive one.